 Easy 4-Step Halloween Craft for Kids!

-Little Passports loves crafts AND Halloween, so we were thrilled when our friend Brandy shared her easy 4-step guide to jazzing up a plain white shirt into spirited Halloween apparel!
+Little Passports loves Autumn crafts, so we were thrilled when our friend Brandy shared her easy 4-step guide to jazzing up a plain white shirt into spirited pumpkin apparel!
 Read on to learn more.

 Pencil Eraser Stamped T-Shirt